 - Spa & Fitness Center: Not expected or provided at this standard of resort.

 - Private Pools/Jacuzzis: Not expected or provided.

 Coconut Palms Resort – Food and Drink

-- Restaurants & Bars: 5 Heads Café – street-side at the lobby.
-Bright and airy, claiming to serve ‘Vanuatu’s best coffee’ • Poolside Café – the name says it all.
+- Restaurants & Bars: 5 Heads Café – Street-side at the lobby.
+Bright and airy, claiming to serve ‘Vanuatu’s best coffee’. • Poolside Café – The name says it all.
 Congenial for coffee and cocktails.
-Also light meals • Wild Pig Bar – free tasting of kava (a strong alcoholic drink) for hotel guests, a snooker table, happy hours and music/entertainment most nights • Navarra Restaurant – lunchtime specials and wide range of meals, including steak, lobster and pasta.
+Also light meals • Wild Pig Bar – Free tasting of kava (a strong alcoholic drink) for hotel guests, a pool table, happy hours, and music/entertainment most nights • Navarra Restaurant – Lunchtime specials and a wide range of meals, including steak, lobster, and pasta.
 Try the Vanuatu Tapas.